 What can you do to reduce the use of pesticides?

 The best way to eliminate your need for pesticides is to keep your lawn healthy in the first place.
 Follow these steps to keep your lawn health naturally:

-- Top-dress your lawn once or twice a year with 5 mm (1/4 inch) of compost, topsoil or compost manure.
+- Top-dress your lawn once or twice a year with 5 mm (quarter inch) of compost, topsoil or compost manure.

-- Over-seed any bare spares in spring and fall with hardy grass seed.
+- Over-seed any bare spaces in spring and fall with hardy grass seed.